frontend-fun/react-hooks-typescript-tome/docs/4-state/components.md

 Currently, the component is commented out because it is broken and crashes your application.
 Uncomment the component's instantiation in `src/App.tsx`, and then fix the Component so that it works correctly.

 You must NOT add or remove components; you can only *modify* the existing components.

+## Fix `ChooseTeam`

+The `ChooseTeam` component provides a list of buttons representing people, and a list of people representing a team.
+Clicking a button adds the given person to the team on the right, if they are not already there.

+Currently, the component is broken out, because its click handlers are not coded correctly to properly update state.
+Fix the click handler functions so that the component works correctly.
+Hint: You will want to modify the signature and binding of one of the inner helper functions.

+You must not add or remove components; you can only *modify* the existing components.

 ## Fix `ColoredBox`